beateixeira04/ASA1/README.md

 1

 Output:

 1
 ((((2 2) 2) (2 1)) 3)

+How to Compile & Run
-Compilation & Execution
+Compilation

-Compile with:
+To compile the project, use the following command:

 g++ -std=c++11 -O3 -Wall main.cpp -o parenthesization

+Execution

-Run with:
+Run the program with:

 ./parenthesization < input.txt

+Where input.txt contains the input data.
 Grade

 Score: 20/20

-This project was graded 20/20, meaning it correctly implements the required algorithm efficiently.
+This project was graded 20/20, as it efficiently implements the required algorithm.